Catboy-Riku/NyatOS/README.md

 # NyatOS
-Simple text based OS for computer craft with Musicify integration.
+Simple text based OS with Musicify integration for Computer Craft.

 Divided into 2 versions, Public and Secure, with only a couple differences in secure mode.<br />
 Secure mode only allows NyatOS admin users to output redstone signal for opening doors or whatever.<br />